ansys/pydyna/doc/source/getting-started/SERVER_PRE_README.rst

-Start pydyna pre server locally
+Start PyDYNA Pre server locally
 ===============================

-There are two ways to start the pydyna pre server
+There are two ways to start the PyDYNA Pre server

 1.Start server manually
 -----------------------